 The Garmin Vivoactive is our top pick today for the best value.

 This smartwatch from Garmin is highly recommended by many users, especially women.

-It features a heart rate tracker, built-in GPS and a lot of sport-related apps to help you keep track of your workout progress, including running, cycling to snowboarding, or even skiing.
+It features heart rate tracking, built-in GPS, and a lot of sport-related apps to help you keep track of your workout progress, including running, cycling to snowboarding, skiing, or any other outdoor activity.

 Customize what you want to appear on the screen by choosing apps from the Connect IQ app store.

 The Garmin Vivoactive 3 makes a great option for ladies as it looks more like a fashion accessory than those bulky fitness trackers.

 Even though this piece of technology mostly focuses on fitness-related features, it still has many other versatilities for you to pay attention to.

 It is compatible with both Android and IOS platforms.